tudormiu/proiect-poo/README.md

 ### Current state of the project:

-The base game is currently done, been tested and works as intended.
+The game is mostly done, been tested and works as intended.
-Only three levels are available, but more will be added in the future.
+Only seven levels are available, but more will be added in the future.

-Menus are implemented, with only one element in this section not working in this version (the right arrow button in the level selection menu, as it will go to more levels that are not done yet).
+Menus are implemented, with only one element in this section not avalabile, but working in this version (the right arrow button in the level selection menu, as it will go to more levels that are not done yet).

 The progress is saved in a file, so you can quit the game and